mrballistic/bejeweled-ai/README.md

 ---

 ## 🌟 Future Plans
-- **Gemini Integration**: Advanced match detection and AI enhancements.
+- **Gemini Integration**: Advanced match detection and AI enhancements
 - **New Features**:
+  - 🔄 Chain reaction bonuses for cascading matches
+  - 🌈 Special jewels for matching 4 or 5 in a row
+  - 🏆 Score multipliers and combo system
-  - 🎮 Multiple AI difficulty levels.
+  - 🎮 Multiple AI difficulty levels
-  - 🌐 Online multiplayer functionality.
+  - 🌐 Online multiplayer functionality
-  - 🥇 Leaderboard and achievement systems.
+  - 🥇 Leaderboard and achievement systems

 ---